“Who Should Keep My Engagement Ring?”

 While we are on the topic of rings, Rick and I also had a discussion about who gets the ring if the marriage does not take place.
 I said that if I call off the engagement, he gets the ring back, and if he calls it off, I keep it.
 He says he should get it back no matter who calls it off.
 What is the proper ring etiquette in a break-up of an engagement?

-One thing I disagree with is arguing that the ring may have more sentimental value to some offspring than to others or that sentimental value trumps monetary value.
-You have no idea what connection any of the kids in question might have one day to this ring that doesn’t exist.
-And you don’t know who may or may not want it.
-There’s a good chance all the kids between you and your boyfriend will already be married (and maybe married and divorced) by the time you die.
+On come on – the likelihood of the grown children between you and your boyfriend having any sentimental interest in a thus-far hypothetical ring symbolizing the marriage between their parent and their step-parent is really low.
+It will have monetary value and that’s probably it.
+As far as someone in the future wanting the ring to propose one day, there’s a good chance all the kids between you and your boyfriend will already be married (and maybe married and divorced) by the time you die.
 They may have kids of their own by then.
 So, who gets the ring then, and how is sentimental value determined?
 If it’s saved for the next generation — your future grandkids — do you think they’re going to feel as connected to the ring as as your own kids would?
-Maybe.
-Maybe not.
-My point is, you can’t predict what future people who don’t exist are going to feel about a hypothetical ring that doesn’t exist.
-Best to outline in the will that the ring is available for the first person who wants it and is ready to propose/ get engaged.
+Probably not.
+It would be best to outline in the will that the ring is available for the first person who wants it and is ready to propose/ get engaged.
 And if there are multiple people who want it, make a stipulation that the ring be appraised and, if everyone agrees, the ring can be bought from the estate by the highest bidder.
 If everyone doesn’t agree, then the ring remains in the estate for the next generation with the same stipulation that it’s available for the first person who is ready to get married and wants to use it to propose/get engaged.

 All that said, it’s been six months.
 Why don’t you put talks of rings and marriage on hold for another six months and see how you feel about the issue, and each other, in the spring?